MrKahr/PersonalWebsite/README.md

 # A personal portfolio page
-I use this website as a tool to encourage myself to build projects and to keep my interest in programming and computer science going.
+I use this website as a learning tool to build software and learn more about computer science.
-My goal is to combine my backgrounds in both the humanities and computer science to build software that is centered around the user.

 # Current projects
 - [ ] - Building a portfolio page